 Beam Quality Measurements Can Easily Go Wrong

 It is well known that the beam quality of a laser beam can be measured by recording the caustic, i.e., the beam radius as a function of position along the beam, and then fitting a relatively simple function to these data.
-Unfortunately, the obtained results are very often quite wrong, because many details have to be observed.
-Some examples for possible errors are:
+Unfortunately, the obtained results are very often quite wrong because many details have to be observed.
+Some examples of possible errors are:

 - For beams with non-Gaussian intensity profiles, as often occur e.g. with high power laser diodes, one has to use a proper definition of the beam radius, based on an integral of the intensity distribution.

 - It is necessary to choose a suitable set of measurement points along the beam propagation direction.
 You need sufficiently many points close to the beam focus, and also a similar number of points far enough from the focus – more precisely, in a distance of at least two Rayleigh lengths from the focus.